 Although the late Duke of Edinburg also used the name affectionately, no one else in the royal family calls the Queen Lilibet.
-I remember readin an article I couple of month ago saying that the name “Lilibet” will no longer be used after he died because he was the only one calling her that.
+I remember reading an article a couple of months ago saying that the name “Lilibet” will no longer be used after he died because he was the only one calling her that.

 With the arrival of Lilibet it will live longer now.